clorton/func-shape-match/README.md

+# ☞ ¡ According to ChatGPT 4o ! ☜

 ## To determine if two functions have the same shape but are shifted along the x or y axis, you can use the following steps:

 ### 1. Basic Form of Functions